Vienna to Budapest 5-nights (Active)

 Overnight in EsztergomDay 5: Esztergom – Budapest (53 mi/85 km)

 You cycle along the "Donauknie" which is probably one of the most attractive sections of the Danube bike trail.
-The Royal Palace and the castle of Visegrád will delight you and the open air museum, as well as the baroque old town of Szentendre, invites you to stay.
-The crowning highlight is Budapest.
+The Royal Palace and the Castle of Visegrád will delight you as well as the Open Air Museum, and the Baroque Old Town of Szentendre.
+The crowning highlight is the capital city of Budapest!
 After arriving there you can review all impressions of this wonderful bike trip during a walk through the city.

 Overnight in BudapestDay 6: Individual departure, or extension